teza27/python_software_development/readme.md

-This project contains code for different set of applications.
+# python_software_development
+Project and Materials on Python Software Development
-I will update the content and the readme file as soon as possible
+I am working on updating this repository and it should contain some useful information as soon as possible